How to Customise Your Resume for Jobs in Australia

 Not all companies use the services of recruitment consultants to help with their staffing.
 But if they do, the recruiters will have a look at your Resume after it has passed through the ATS.
 At this point, your Resume is still one among tens or even hundreds.

 Stand out among the competition by quantifying your success

 It doesn’t help the recruiter if you simply say something ambiguous like, “I improved the performance of the email marketing campaign for my company”.

-Put numbers wherever you can.
+Use numbers or figures wherever you can.
 Be precise.
-Something like “I helped increase the click-through rate of the email marketing campaign from 5% to 15% in three months”.
+Something like, “I helped increase the click-through rate of the email marketing campaign from 5% to 15% in three months”.